-L. Graduates must demonstrate adequate knowledge of biology, physiology, and the capability of applying advanced mathematics (including differential equations and statistics), science, and engineering to solve the problems at the interface of engineering and biology.
+8. An ability to demonstrate adequate knowledge of biology, physiology, chemistry and the capability of applying advanced mathematics (including differential equations, statistics and calculus-based physics), science, and engineering to solve the problems at the interface of engineering and biology.

-M. Graduates must demonstrate an ability to make measurements on, and interpret data from, living systems, addressing the problems associated with the interaction between living and non-living materials and systems.
+9. An ability to make measurements on, interpret data from, and model living systems and biomedical devices addressing the problems associated with the interaction between living and non-living materials and systems.